-A Cozy Tomato Galette for Winter Nights, Finished with Wanderlust Sea Salt Blend
+A Delicious Tomato Galette Finished with Wanderlust Sea Salt Blend

-When winter settles in — the kind that bites at your face and keeps you indoors — cooking becomes less about speed and more about comfort.
-This rustic Tomato Galette is the kind of recipe you make when you want the kitchen warm, the oven working overtime, and dinner to feel grounding.
+This rustic Tomato Galette is the kind of recipe you make when you want the kitchen filled with incredible aromas and dinner to feel satisfying and memorable.

-Even in the heart of winter, good tomatoes still have a place — especially when they’re slow-roasted, layered with creamy cheese, wrapped in a flaky crust, and finished with Wanderlust Sea Salt.
-It’s not about pretending it’s summer.
-It’s about bringing balance, brightness, and texture to colder days.
+Good tomatoes always have a place at the table — especially when they’re slow-roasted, layered with creamy cheese, wrapped in a flaky crust, and finished with Wanderlust Sea Salt.
+It’s all about creating balance, brightness, and texture in every bite.

 Recipe Card